tatiana-s/java-naming-analysis/README.md

 Additionally it is not only the number of request that is rate-limited, requests with a lot of results also have a high probability (and by that I mean it is basically guaranteed that they will) of timing out.
-And not only that, the response won't feature all results in one batch, but instead group them by pages with a maximum of a 30 results by default, meaning you need multiple queries to retrieve all pages.
+And not only that, the response won't feature all results in one batch, but instead group them by pages with a maximum of a 30 - 100 results, meaning you need multiple queries to retrieve all pages.

 All of these limits make it somewhat problematic and very hard to retrieve large amounts of data that can be analysed (and you manage to trigger